Hdoc1509/poker-hand-verifier/README.md

 # Poker Hand Verifier

-Provides a lot a functions to verify a hand of poker with 5 cards.
+Provides a verifier for a poker hand with 5 cards.